Vitamin B Complex Tablets

 Information

 Does not contain potential allergens such as sugar, starch, salt, yeast, gluten, soy, corn and dairy products.
-No synthetic colorants, sweeteners and preservers were used.
+No synthetic colourants, sweeteners and preservatives were used.

 Usage